samosbor/thesamosborne/content/posts/how-i-use-my-free-azure-credit.md

 If you have any free cloud provider credits lying around, I highly recommend using them.
 I’ve learned a ton in the process and you might too.

 {{< rawhtml >}} <div class="sender-form-field" data-sender-form-id="kmn016jtbk8dvdlywpd"></div> {{< /rawhtml >}}

+Subscribe for very infrequent updates about what I'm up to.